Veriph-One/veriph-one-examples-flutter/README.md

 2. This is sample code with an incomplete implementation, it is limited to show how to integrate the native Veriph.One SDK into your Flutter projects.
 As such, you can run the project as is and the verification flow will show an error screen due to a lack of an API Key and session UUID (see `lib/main.dart`).
 The session UUID must be obtained from your server's API by leveraging your Start and Result endpoints.

 3. Regarding your API Key, there are several ways of securely feeding it to the SDK; you can use a Remote Secret manager or some mechanism that ensures your information is secure.
 IMPORTANT: never commit your API Keys to your repositories, doing so can expose you to data leaks and unexpected charges.

+> Note: To run this project on an iOS device, you must select a development team in Xcode.

 ## Implement the SDK in your own app